 CATHEXES understands and has executed the economics needed to make projects real.
 We have been the developer on several projects, and bring that sensibility and knowledge to the table.
 For example, our first office at 1000 Plumas Street in Reno, Nevada, was a historic home that we fully rehabilitated to standard codes and Plan Overlay infill design restrictions.
 We designed ‘River Renaissance’, a collaboration between us and Koll Development, that was ultimately decades ahead of its time.
 It included high rise urban housing, city government, entertainment and shopping along the Truckee River.
 Today, an almost identical development pattern is under construction or in place.

 Our second office at 1420 Holcomb Avenue was an urban infill new construction project, called The Bunker, in the MidTown District of Reno and the first of its kind in that district.
 We developed, designed and executed full permit drawings for a project called Billy3, a high rise mixed use project in Downtown Reno on the Truckee River at Sierra Street (unbuilt).
-With our current office at 250 Bell Street we rehabilitated a 20,000 square foot downtown warehouse into offices, workshop, and performance space.
+At our third office at 250 Bell Street we rehabilitated a 20,000 square foot downtown warehouse into offices, workshop, and performance space.